Simulation

 A flag indicating whether to split the bounds at a specific location.
 Default is `False`.

-The index at which to split the bounds if `split` is `True`.
+The indices at which to split the bounds if `split` is `True`.
 Default is `None`.

 Returns